davidrg/ckwin/README.md

 * Re-enable/rewrite features that were disabled due to missing or obsolete dependencies.
 This will require upgrading to current versions or finding/writing replacements.
-  - SSH
   - Kerberos (use Heimdal instead of MIT Kerberos for Windows)
-  - zlib
-  - SSL (upgrade to current OpenSSL release)
+  - SSL - re-enable and get building with a current release of OpenSSL
   - SRP
   - Z/Y/Z Modem (Ask Oy Online Solutions Ltd for a relicensed library?)
   - LAT (port from linux-decnet?
 Ask [VSI](https://vmssoftware.com/) for the pathworks SDK?)